leadership

 DIRECTORS

-Anne Markley
+Anne

 Chief Executive Officer

 Anne received her Bachelor of Science in Human Development and Family Studies from Colorado State University and her Master’s in Business Administration from the University of Colorado.
-Before becoming CEO, she served for 8 years on the TESSA Board of Directors, including two years as the President of the Board.
+Before becoming CEO in 2019, she served for 8 years on the TESSA Board of Directors, including two years as the President of the Board.
 Anne is an active member of the non-profit community in Colorado Springs and has a passion for the mission of TESSA.
 Prior to committing herself to the work of TESSA, Anne worked in marketing and advertising, specifically focused on non-profits.

-Darryl Glenn
+Darryl

 Chief Legal Services Officer